Is all the information in the poster essential to your message?

 Posters are not the same as research papers.
 Posters are intended to boil down a project or topic to its bare essentials, not provide details or supporting documentation.
 If some of your information is relevant but not essential to your main points, don't include it.
 Consider putting non-essential "nice to know" information in a supplementary handout.

 You have a lot of room to be creative when making a poster, but there are some general rules you'll want to follow to ensure that your poster is as effective as possible.
 The layout of a poster can drastically impact how well it is received by others.
 There are a few key features you'll want to include in your layout.

 This is the section at the top which includes the title of the poster, the author(s), and the authors' affiliations.
 The title should be the largest text in the poster, and the author names should be the next largest.
 The title should be large enough for someone to read from several feet away.
 On a standard size print poster, this is somewhere between 96-120 pt. text.

 Many researchers also put the logo of their institution or department in the banner.
 See our page on UNC logos for more information on using a logo in your poster.

 Below the banner, a poster usually includes three or four columns of content.
-There are exceptions; in some cases you may opt not to break the content into columns.
+There are exceptions; in some cases you may opt for a different layout.

 Headings, columns, and graphics should be aligned whenever appropriate.
 For example, a poster is typically broken into columns. the tops of the columns should be aligned with each other, and the sections in each column should be left justified so that each paragraph is exactly at the left edge of the column.